My Boy Lollipop: Millie Small version

 The record's arrangement is credited to Ernest Ranglin, who also plays guitar on the recording.
+Ranglin stated, with Small's Jamaican-style vocals, he sought to develop the version into a ska tune.
 The saxophone solo from the original version was replaced by a harmonica solo.
 It is unclear who played the harmonica – urban legend credited Rod Stewart for many years, but he has denied it.
 Instead, it was almost certainly either Pete Hogman or Jimmy Powell, both of The Five Dimensions.
 Pete Hogman and Five Dimensions guitarist Kenny White both maintain it was Pete Hogman, while Jimmy Powell asserts that it was he who played this solo.
 In an interview with journalist Tom Graves, in the August 2016 issue of Goldmine magazine, Small insisted that it was Stewart who played the harmonica solo.
-Mike Wells, drummer with Cliff Adams & The Twilights, was hired by Harry Robinson (1932–1996) (Lord Rockingham's XI) and paid £7 10 shillings for the session after recording over the weekend at IBC Portland Place.
+Mike Wells, drummer with Cliff Adams & The Twilights, was hired by Harry Robinson (1932–1996) (Lord Rockingham's XI) and paid £7 10 shillings for the session after recording over the weekend at IBC Studios in Portland Place.

 British reggae DJ David Rodigan has stated that watching Millie Small perform the song at the Ready Steady Go!
 TV show as a school boy initiated his lifelong passion for Jamaican music.
 The song featured in the 2012 Summer Olympics opening ceremony in London.
 It has also featured several times in the British TV series, Heartbeat.